Andreymshor/Translator/README.md

 # Translator
- An app for translating from english to other languages
+ An app for translating from other languages to other english